05bit/peewee-async/docs/peewee_async/transaction.rst

 Transactions
 =========================

+Peewee-async provides several interfaces similiar to peewee for working with transactions.

+The most general interface are :py:meth:`~peewee_async.databases.AioDatabase.aio_atomic` and :py:meth:`~peewee_async.databases.AioDatabase.aio_transaction` methods which work as context managers.
-Peewee-async provides similiar to peewee interface for working with transactions.
-The interface is the :py:meth:`~peewee_async.databases.AioDatabase.aio_atomic` method, which also supports nested transactions and works as context manager. **aio_atomic()** blocks will be run in a transaction or savepoint, depending on the level of nesting.
+The :py:meth:`~peewee_async.databases.AioDatabase.aio_atomic` method supports nested transactions and run the block of code in a transaction or savepoint, depending on the level of nesting.
 If an exception occurs in a wrapped block, the current transaction/savepoint will be rolled back.
 Otherwise the statements will be committed at the end of the wrapped block.

 .. code-block:: python